grapoza/vue-tree/docsrc/index.md

 The method may accept one argument, which will be the model of the node that has been expanded.
 It should resolve to an array of child node models.

 The load method is called once, and after that the children are part of the model and are not reloaded.

+## Drag and Drop

+A user can drag and drop an individual TreeViewNode.
+A drag only affects the node where the dragging starts, and has nothing to do with any node selection within the tree.
+To make a node draggable, the node's `treeNodeSpec.draggable` must be `true`.
+To make a node accept drops, the node's `treeNodeSpec.allowDrop` must be `true`.
+Both Move and Copy operations are supported.
+To copy in most browsers hold down the `Ctrl` key while dragging.

+When dropping a node on another node, there are three areas of the target node where a drop can occur.
+If dropped at the top of the target node in the shaded area then the node will be inserted before the target.
+If dropped at the bottom of the target node in the shaded area then the node will be inserted after the target.
+If dropped directly on the of the target node then the node will be inserted as a child of the target.
+The drop can occur on a node in the same tree or in a different tree as long as the receiving node allows drops.

+The drop can also occur anywhere that allows dropping data with the `application/json` or `text/plain` MIME types (_e.g._, a simple text input field or a text editor).

+When copying a node the newly created node will have its own unique identifier, will not be the currently focusable node even if the source node was the focusable node.

+When moving a node within the same tree, the actual node is moved within the tree data.
+If the node is copied within the same tree, any function members of the node data (_e.g._, the addChildCallback) are copied.

+When a node is moved or copied to a different tree, the node data that passes between trees does not contain any of the functions from the original node data.

 ## Aria